Does Takis expire? Takis are rolled corn tortilla chips known for their intense, spicy taste.

 Does Takis Need To Be Refrigerated?

-Takis don’t necessarily need to be refrigerated they are made in a way that they can last long without refrigeration as far as they are properly stored.
+Takis don’t necessarily need to be refrigerated they are made in a way that they can last long without refrigeration as long as they are properly stored.

 Can You Freeze Takis?